Dr

 Attended the Okinawa Computational Neuroscience Course, with a project focused on temporal difference reinforcement learning modelling.

-PhD Supervisors: Professor Aman Saleem (UCL) and Dr Armin Lak (University of Oxford).
+PhD Supervisors: Professor Aman Saleem (UCL) and Professor Armin Lak (University of Oxford).

 Research technician in the lab of Dr Yoh Isogai.
 Work included E.coli cell culture for large-scale protein production, building a MERFISH microscope, analysis of mouse pup-directed attack behaviours (Isogai et al., 2018), protocol curation, lab management and procurement, and molecular biology protocols including RT-PCR, gel electrophoresis, Western blot, Southern blot, transformation, competent cell culture, high-pressure liquid chromatography.

-Awarded 1st class integrated Master’s degree, with undergraduate studies including neurophysiology, systems neuroscience, psychopharmacology and neural computation.
+Awarded 1st class integrated Master’s degree, with undergraduate studies including systems neuroscience, psychopharmacology and neural computation.

-Also undertook lab internships in the labs of Dr Andrew MacAskill, Professor Clare Stanford and Professor Michael Häusser to learn neuronal reconstruction from EM, behavioural assays in mice and immunohistochemistry (Jan 2013 – Oct 2015).
+Also undertook lab internships in the labs of Professor Andrew MacAskill, Professor Clare Stanford, and Professor Michael Häusser to learn neuronal reconstruction from EM, behavioural assays in mice and immunohistochemistry.

-MSci Supervisors: Professor Peter Dayan and Professor Jon Roiser.
+MSci Supervisors: Professor Peter Dayan and Professor Jon Roiser, investigating valence effects on learned helplessness.

 Awarded A*A*A in Maths, Biology and Chemistry.